Sabrina Starke

-Sabrina Starke (born August 9, 1979, Paramaribo, Suriname) is a Surinamese-Dutch singer/songwriter from Rotterdam, Netherlands.
+Sabrina Starke (born August 9, 1979) is a Surinamese-Dutch singer/songwriter from Rotterdam, Netherlands.
 Her style is a mix of soul, folk, R&B and jazz.

 Career

+Starke was born on 1979 in Paramaribo, Suriname, and grew up listening to reggae music.
+During the 200s, she began a career as a soul and jazz artist in Rotterdam and Amsterdam.

 Her debut album Yellow Brick Road was released on October 1, 2008.
 It was produced and recorded in Los Angeles, California by Dutch producers Beat Royalty (Chris Kooreman and Edo Plasschaert) and mixed in Burbank, California by Brad Gilderman.
+She signed to EMI Netherlands.

-The first single from the album, "Do for Love" was not only a hit song in the Netherlands but also became very popular in France as the theme tune of the TV show Fortune.
+The first single from the album, "Do for Love" was widely heard on YouTube, and also became very popular in France as the theme tune of the TV show Fortune.

 On October 27, 2008, Starke signed with Blue Note, which re-released Yellow Brick Road.
 On March 9, the album went gold in the Netherlands.

 She has won the 2008 Edison Award Best Newcomer.